geb/geb/doc/manual/src/chapters/080-javascript.md

 That will work fine.

-If you wish to *test* multiple conditions as separate statement inside a `waitFor` closure, you can use the Java/Groovy `assert` keyword.
+If you wish to *test* multiple conditions as separate statement inside a `waitFor` closure, you can just put them in separate lines.

     waitFor {
-        assert 1 == 1
+        1 == 1
         2 == 2
     }

-Notice that the last line does not have an `assert`.
-This is because we are relying on Geb checking the return value as a kind of implicit assertion.

-You'll notice when using `waitFor` that when something like `waitFor { 1 == 2 }` fails, the error message does not contain any information about the statement that failed.
-However, if you use an `assert` statement, e.g. `waitFor { assert 1 == 2 }` then you will get a better error message that explains exactly what failed.
-However, in Java/Groovy `assert` statements do not return a value.
-This means that `waitFor { assert 1 == 1 }` will fail because the closure will return `null`.
-Therefore, the best approach to follow to get informative error messages is to do:

-    waitFor {
-        assert 1 == 1
-        true
-    }

-This way, if the conditional fails the error message is meaningful but the block still passes.
-This is obviously not very convenient, and this will be addressed in a future version of Geb by using Groovy's compile time transform capability.
-If you are interested in tracking or helping solve this issue, you can follow the issue [GEB-123](http://jira.codehaus.org/browse/GEB-123).

 ### Custom message